echawk/compiler-course/labs/rpn-calculator/lab.md

 'A' level labs should have a clear separation of parts, from the scanner, to the tokenizer, to the lexer, to the parser, etc.

+If you wish to see an example of what this is supposed to do, see the file 'frontend.sh' It is important to note that this frontend does **not** emit bytecode, but instead effectively emits assembly.

 ## Objectives

 * To implement a stack based virtual machine